across-the-abyss/across-the-abyss.github.io/content/blog/immorality-of-absolute-morality.md

 ## Morality Meets Reality

-In contrast to a framework, a moral absolute is a universal statement that exists outside any concrete situation.
+A moral absolute is a universal statement that exists outside any concrete situation.
 In this case, the arguments that I've seen here and on the internet as large boils down to the moral absolute: "you should never do business with racists and antisemites."
 This is a good rule to live by!.